 I need information about...

-CHF often develops in children with certain congenital (present at birth) heart defects.
+CHF often develops in children with certain heart defects present at birth (congenital heart defects).
 These include defects such as holes in the heart, which cause an increased amount of blood flow from one side of the heart to the other.
 This changes the dynamics of blood flow and can cause one side of the heart to become weaker.
 The heart then is unable to support the blood flow resulting in worsening heart function.
-CHF can also be caused by other types of heart problems, such as diseases of the heart muscle.
-These include problems such as cardiomyopathy, a condition in which the heart’s pumping function is impaired.
-Some nonheart problems, such as kidney failure, can lead to CHF due to changes in the body's fluid balance or hormone changes that lead to high blood pressure.
+CHF can also be caused by other types of heart problems such as cardiomyopathy, a condition in which the heart’s pumping function is impaired.
+Some non-heart problems, such as kidney failure, can lead to CHF due to changes in the body's fluid balance or hormone changes that lead to high blood pressure.

 Symptoms vary but may include: